4-Ingredient Hard Boiled Egg Bento Box

 • Once the time is up, remove the eggs from the saucepan one by one.
 Place the eggs in an ice bath for about 1-2 minutes, then remove.
 Peel the eggs and slice in half.
 See the video in the step by step instructions above for a visual demonstration of how to make hard-boiled eggs

 • Assemble the bento box.
-Place eggs, crackers, and apple slices in separate bento box compartments.
+Place eggs, crackers, and fruit in separate bento box compartments.
 Scoop peanut butter into a small container with a lid.

 • Serve and enjoy!
 You can place the assembled bento box in the fridge for up to 24 hours, or pack it in an insulated lunchbox with an ice pack.